lvrfrc87/git-acp-ansible/README.md

-# git-acp-ansible
+# git-mactp-ansible

-`git_acp` is an Ansible module for `git add`, `git commit`, `git push` and `git pull` operations on local or remote (https/ssh) git repo.
+`git_mactp` is an Ansible module for `git add`, `git commit`, `git push`, `git merge`, `git tag` and `git pull` operations on local or remote (https/ssh) git repo.
 The module will interact with the local shell execution environment, so certain commands such as setting a new git URL will edit the local `.git/config`.
+This repo was forked from [lvrfrc87](https://github.com/lvrfrc87/git-acp-ansible).

 ### PyPi Install:

 PyPi package is not longer supported (last version available is `1.1.2`).
 Using collection is strongly advised.
-For older Ansible versions that do not support collection, you can copy `ansible_collections/lvrfrc87/git_acp/plugins/modules/git_acp.py` into `library` directory in the root of your Ansible project:
+For older Ansible versions that do not support collection, you can copy `ansible_collections/studyly/git_mactp/plugins/modules/git_mactp.py` into `library` directory in the root of your Ansible project:

 ```
 myproject/
 ├── ansible.cfg
 ├── inv/
 ├── library/
-│   ├── git_acp.py
+│   ├── git_mactp.py
 ├── playbooks/
 ├── roles/
 ```